zengbing15/implement-dapp-doc/docs/transfer-tx-dapp.md

     * Step1: Set up the Config Manager
     * Step2: Set up the Lumos Indexer
 * Build the Transfer Transaction
-    * Step1:Create a transaction skeleton
+    * Step1: Create a transaction skeleton
     * Step2: Add the transaction fee
     * Step3: Prepare the signing entries
     * Step4: Sign the transaction
     * Step5: Seal the transaction
     * Step6: Send the finalized transaction to the CKB network

-You have implemented the simple DApp demo.In the process, you almost learned about all lumos components.
+You have developed your first DApp demo.In the process, you have learned about almost all lumos components.
 Well done!
 For more information about lumos, see [lumos-doc](https://cryptape.github.io/lumos-doc/).

 ## TroubleShooting